 After a brief introduction, we’ll dive right into a coding challenge.
-Here we provide a Codility playground for you to work in, and you can use whatever language you are most comfortable with.
+Here we provide a Hackerrank playground for you to work in, and you can use whatever language you are most comfortable with.
 The playground will execute your code and highlight syntax errors and warnings.
 There are no tricks here.
 This is a chance for you to showcase your ability to write simple code, and when complete, our team will be looking at a number of areas.

 - Style: Here, we examine areas such as readability, planning ahead, refactoring, and syntax.

 - Comprehension: We look at how you handled defined requirements and ambiguity and discuss technical trade-offs.

 - Speed: What we look for here is how quickly you came up with an algorithm and wrote working code.

 - Testing: At this stage, we examine writing unit tests and running code as you iterate.

 - Communication: Last but not least, we look to make sure you fully understand the requirements, explain your choices, and respond to coaching.

 A Few Tips

 In the coding stage, it’s crucial that you assess the time complexity of your solution.
 We understand you want to showcase your skills and impress the teams, but sometimes it’s better to get working code for a suboptimal solution than to spend too much time looking for the perfect solution.
 We also recommend breaking code into functions—in my experience, it’s always easier to reason with smaller chunks of code.